makandra/dusen/README.md

     end

 All records returned by `part_of_search_text_for` will be reindexed when the organization is changed or destroyed.

+### Obtaining the currently indexed words

+To access a string of words that is indexed for a record, call `#search_text`:

+    contact = Contact.create!(:email => 'foo@bar.com', :city => 'Foohausen')
+    context.search_text # => "foo@bar.com Foohausen"

+This can be practical if you want to index a record under the same words as its association:

+    class Contact < ActiveRecord::Base

+      belongs_to :organization

+      search_syntax

+      search_text do
+        [name, email, organization.search_text]
+      end

+    end

 Programmatic access without DSL